 Section 12.20 Student Privacy.
-In order to protect the privacy of students enrolled at the Academy, the Academy Board shall not:
+In order to protect the privacy of students enrolled at the Academy, the Academy Board, subject to Section 12.23, shall not:

 (a) Sell or otherwise provide to a for-profit business entity any personally identifiable information that is part of a pupil's education records.
 This sub-section does not apply to any of the following situations: